-The issuer's allocation percentage is computed using one of three methods.
-Determine which one of the three methods applies and compute the issuer's allocation percentage on the appropriate form.
+The issuer's allocation percentage for a CT-32 filer is computed using one of three methods.
+Determine which one of the three methods applies and compute the issuer's allocation percentage on page 8.
 Failure to provide the information necessary to compute the issuer's allocation percentage will result in a \$500 penalty.
-See TSB-M-86(10)C for additional information.
+See additional information on line 23 instructions and TSB-M-86(10)C.

-Method I. A banking corporation (excluding corporations described in Who Must File, item D) organized under the laws of the United States, New York State or any other state enters as its issuer's allocation percentage the alternative entire net income allocation percentage on Form CT-32-A, Schedule E, Part II, line 47.
+Method I. A banking corporation (excluding corporations described in Who Must File, item D) organized under the laws of the United States, New York State or any other state enters as its issuer's allocation percentage the alternative entire net income allocation percentage on Form CT-32, Schedule H, Part II, line 139.